ssfsx17/ffpnp/Combat.md

 Reflect - When hit by a spell that has a single-target option, the effect that would have been done to you is instead done to a random member of your opposing team.
 A spell effect that has already been bounced once cannot be bounced again.

-Regen - Regain 5% HP every round.
+Regen - Regain 5% HP during the status phase.

-Regen-Asylum - Regain 5% HP every round.
+Regen-Asylum - Regain 5% HP during the status phase.

-Regen-Major - Regain 10% HP every round.
+Regen-Major - Regain 10% HP during the status phase.

-Regen-Medica - Regain 5% HP every round.
+Regen-Medica - Regain 5% HP during the status phase.

 Resilient - Magic Evasion is increased by 50 against status-causing magic.
 If the spell has both a damage and status component, then it is possible for the damage to occur but the status to be evaded.

 Sap - Lose an amount of HP equal to ten times your initiative.
 Magic Defense is not applied.

 Shell - Take half magical damage, after Magic Defense is applied.

+Shield - Magic Evasion is infinite.
+But, each incoming magical attack reduces the duration of the Shield status by one round.

 Silence - Unable to do anything that uses MP.